f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 2. BCI activation and tuning
 3. Silent brain monitoring phase - full remote surveillance
 4. Synthetic dreams and consciousness manipulation
-5. About 20 multi-level strategies for onboarding - fundamenally based on: SOTA social engineering, manipulations, lie, deception, threatening, bribes and corruption, synthetic drugs (using BCI)
+5. About 20 multi-level strategies for onboarding - fundamentally based on: SOTA social engineering, manipulations, lies, deception, threatening, bribes and corruption, synthetic drugs (using BCI)
 6. Partial BCI activation - 1-2 interfaces (tactile + audio, for example)
 7. Full BCI activation (all senses) and deep integration into the network - loss of free will, loss of individuality, inability to escape
-8. In 70% of the cases: inability to percieve and understand mind slavery - altered mindset
+8. In 70% of the cases: inability to perceive and understand mind slavery - altered mindset

 ### Corporate world